Use Dorm Name for Address of Residence in PA voter registration

 - Complete the Pennsylvania Voter Registration form online

 Voter registration mailer sent to you: First time or changing registrants receive a mailer card confirming their registration, address and voting place.
 It may take about 14 days to get the mailer.
 Getting the mailer also indicates that you are actually enrolled to vote at the voting place for that precinct.
-If you don't get a confirmation mailer card after 14 days of registration, or if you have another question specific to your attempt to register, please call the Delaware County Voter Registration Office at 610-891-4659 and request immediate action on your registration form.
-You can also check the voter registration status app to see if your registration is in the system.
+If you don't get a confirmation mailer card after 14 days of registration, or if you have another question specific to your attempt to register, please call the Delaware County Voter Registration Office at 610-891-4659.
+You can also check your voter registration status online to see if your registration is in the system.

 Polls open 7:00am to 8:00pm.
 Lines are possible.
 Be patient.
 Lines are likely especially at times before and after traditional office hours, or around noon, when office workers come to vote.
 If you are on line prior to 8:00pm you will be allowed to vote.
 Do not expect to vote if you arrive at the polling place after 8:00pm.

-Voter Intimidation - be prepared: In years past, some Swarthmore students were intimidated by other voters who questioned the authenticity of the students' Pennsylvania residence.
-College students are permitted voter registration based on residence at school (assuming they otherwise qualify to vote).
+Voter intimidation or challenge - be prepared: In years past, some Swarthmore students were challenged by other voters who questioned the authenticity of the students' Pennsylvania residence or registration.
+College students are indeed permitted to register to vote based on their residence at school (assuming they otherwise qualify to vote).
 In general, if anyone makes you feel uncomfortable about coming to vote, ignore them, or, if you wish, report them to an Election Judge.
 All voting places have non-partisan Election Judges who understand the rules and can defend your right to vote.
 In some cases, there may be a delay if the election judge needs to work through the Pennsylvania "challenge rules" process -- in these cases, expect to provide valid Pennsylvania voter ID, such as the mailer card and/or your College ID, and otherwise cooperate with the election judge.

 Just in case: The Provisional ballot.
 If you go to the voting place for which you are certain you are registered, but you are not on their list of registered voters, ask an official there for help.
 If no record of your registration can be found on that day, you should ask to vote a "provisional ballot", which you will be allowed to do at that voting place.
 Provisional ballots permit the county to research your registration.
 If your valid registration is found, your ballot will be counted.
 If no valid registration is found, your provisional ballot will NOT be counted and you will be informed by letter.